BEST TIME TO VISIT YELLOWSTONE

 If you want to visit Yellowstone in spring, it’s important to consult with a Yellowstone tour guide ahead of your trip, to make sure you know what to expect inside the park and to plan out your best park experiences.

 Ready to book a trip to Yellowstone in spring?
 Click here to explore our trips and rates.

 Yellowstone in Summer

-Visiting Yellowstone in summer offers the widest variety of activities, gorgeous weather and splendid scenery.
+Visiting Yellowstone in summer (June through August) offers the widest variety of activities, gorgeous weather and splendid scenery.
 Wildlife are active in the summer - especially the bison who are typically busy finding their mate - and the park’s beautiful wildflowers, trees and other plant life are in full bloom.

-For many, it’s also the best time to visit Yellowstone, drawing more than 3 million tourists to the park every summer.
+For many, it’s also the best time to visit Yellowstone, drawing more than 4 million visitors to the park every summer.
 If avoiding crowds is one of your goals, then you may want to visit during a different season or work with a Yellowstone tour guide to get off the beaten path.

 Yellowstone in summer is the best hiking season, with a full range of trails to access.
 If getting off the roadside is on your list, this is the season for you.

 Ready to plan a summer trip to Yellowstone?
 Click here to explore our trips and rates.

 Yellowstone in Fall